AdaCore/spark2014/docs/lrm/source/introduction.rst

 This manual is written in the style and language of the Ada 2012 RM, so knowledge of Ada 2012 is assumed.
 Chapters 2 through 13 mirror the structure of the Ada 2012 RM.
-Chapter 14 covers all the annexes of the Ada 2012 RM.
+Chapters 14 onward cover all the annexes of the Ada 2012 RM.
 Moreover, this manual should be interpreted as an extension of the Ada 2012 RM (that is, |SPARK| is fully defined by this document taken together with the Ada 2012 RM).

+The |SPARK| RM uses and introduces technical terms in its descriptions, those that are less well known or introduced are summarised in a :ref:`glossary` following the sections covering the Ada annexes.

 |SPARK| introduces a number of aspects.
 The language rules are written as if all
 the |SPARK| specific aspects are present but minimum requirements are placed on